Skip to main content

 Braised duck, red wine, aromatics, and deep pasta texture bring exactly the kind of savory richness that makes Merlot-based Tuscan reds feel complete.

-Why it works: the duck’s richness softens the wine’s dusty tannin, while the sauce pulls out the crushed-stone, licorice, and earthy Tuscan finish.
+Why it works: the duck’s richness softens the wine’s dusty tannin, while the sauce pulls out crushed rock, licorice, mocha, and earthy Tuscan finish.

 View Recipe